dlundqvist/xone/README.md

 To fix that, there is a fork of [xpad](https://github.com/paroj/xpad) driver, called [xpad-noone](https://github.com/forkymcforkface/xpad-noone) that has disabled support for Xbox One controllers, so it can coexist with `xone` driver.
 If you're using Xbox 360 controllers, it is recommended to use it to replace the standard `xpad` driver.

+After installing this, make sure you comment out or remove xpad from `/etc/modprobe.d/xone-blacklist.conf`.
+You can do so with this one liner: `sudo sed -i 's/blacklist xpad/#blacklist xpad/' /etc/modprobe.d/xone-blacklist.conf`

 ### Installation on Steam Deck